-You may edit the text in the editor and click the Save button to update the underlying cell.
+You can edit the text in the editor and click the Save button to update the underlying cell.

-You may turn on/off the editor using the Options, Show Cell Editor Task Pane option.
+You can turn on/off the editor using the Options, Show Cell Editor Task Pane option.

 Use of detail windows is a good solution when you need windows that are always visible.

-If you need context windows, you may use task panes.
+If you need context windows, you can use task panes.